sarahmclo/colourway/README.md

 ## Accessibility

 In keeping with our commitment to practicality, we've ensured that our website is accessible to all users, regardless of their device or ability.
 Our responsive design adapts seamlessly to any screen size, while our use of semantic HTML ensures compatibility with screen readers and other assistive technologies.

-## Conclusion

-At COLOURWAY: Your Colour Analysts, we believe that design should be both beautiful and functional.
-Our website is a testament to this belief, offering a simple, practical, and bold user experience that puts the transformative power of colour at your fingertips.
-Join us on a journey to discover the true impact of colour in your life.
-Welcome to a world where every shade narrates a unique story, and where the potential is as vast as the colour spectrum itself.

-## Table of Contents

-## User Experience (UX)
-The 5 S's

 ### Project Goals